thongminhtran/RestAPI-Practice/README.md

 - **Edit Job:** Click the "Edit" button next to a job to modify the data with its details.
 - **Delete Job:** Click the "Delete" button next to a job to remove it from the list.

-Feel free to explore and enhance the application further.
-Contributions are welcome!
+Feel free to pm me any questions, thank you all!!!